 Heart Disease — According to the American Academy of Periodontology, patients with periodontal disease are twice as likely to have coronary artery disease.
 Inflammation resulting from gum disease may cause damage to the arteries.

 Bad Breath — When pieces of food stay in your mouth too long, they break down.
 Foods such as dairy, fish, or meat break down into sulfur compounds.
 The compounds emit a foul odor, causing your breath to smell bad.
-Regular flossing removes the trapped food particles.
+Regular flossing removes trapped food particles.

 The Proper Way to Floss